sophiekoonin/localghost/src/blog/posts/2023-12-12-progression.md

 Your career decisions should reflect what’s best for you.
 Not your company.
 Not anyone else.
 We spend 40 hours a week in our jobs, so it needs to be worth it.

+Speaking of which:

 ### Not everybody needs to (or wants to) progress
-I want to start by saying this because it's so easy to fall into the trap of thinking you have to follow the same path as everyone else.
+It's so easy to fall into the trap of thinking you have to follow the same path as everyone else.
 You could be forgiven for thinking careers are all about progression.
 But ultimately it's whatever you want it to be, and if you're happy where you are, that's the most important thing.
 Many folks out there will tell you that you don't have to have a Big Tech job to be a successful engineer, and you should listen to them.
 Engineering, software development, web design, whatever you want to call it: there are so many versions of this job and only you know which one suits you best.

 ### The way up (or sideways.
 Or backwards.)
 The first few stages of the engineering career path are relatively well-trodden.
 You come in at an entry-level or so-called “junior” position, you work your way up to a mid-level engineer &ndash; often just called “engineer” &ndash; and then you might go up to Senior.
 Here's one such example: